louisgv/doc.ift.org/source/part1/1-gdst-traceability-overview.md

 simple, flexible, voluntary approach for capturing, storing and sharing seafood traceability data events.
 It is not intended to be a standard, certification scheme or regulation.
-For ease, we will use the word “framework” to mean the GDST recommended approach leveraging GS1 standards for interoperability.
+For ease, we will use the word `framework` to mean the GDST recommended approach leveraging GS1 standards for interoperability.

 ## Scope